Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 "Jen it is." the newcomer agreed, amicably.
 "I'm Sir Jeremy Sandy CH, your replacement as governor here."

-"Oh thank goodness...That's a weight off my shoulders."
+"Oh thank goodness...
+That's a weight off my shoulders."
 Jen admitted.
 "I've not done much governoring, I'm afraid I'm not cut out for desk work."

 "No indeed, you look like you'd find it bloody stifling."
 Sir Jeremy readily agreed.
 Jen found that she liked the man, despite the pomp and poshness in his accent.
 Even if he was just very good indeed at reading people and saying what they wanted to hear, it was still nice to be charmed after months or, hell, *years* with no company but Adrian, herself, aliens, and a platoon of terrifyingly intense special forces.